-Approximately 10-20% of the parcel is covered with invasive vegetation - primarily melaleuca surrounding the wetland and some scattered Brazilian pepper and cogon grass.
+Approximately 10-20% of the parcels are covered with invasive vegetation - primarily melaleuca surrounding the wetland and some scattered Brazilian pepper and cogon grass.

-\The Dombrowiski parcel is approximately 40% infested
+The Dombrowiski parcel is approximately 40% infested and the McIntosh Family Trust parcel is approximately 10% infested.